-For the homemade taco maker, knowing how to make taco seasoning yourself is the key to recreating authentic Mexican flavours.
-It really is simple and only takes a few minutes and the taste and aromas you'll add to your home cooked food is far better than any commercial blend you'll ever buy!
+For the at home taco maker, knowing how to make taco seasoning yourself is the key to recreating authentic Mexican flavours yourself!
+It really is simple to do and only takes a few minutes and the taste and aromas you'll add to your home cooked food is far better than any commercial blend you'll ever buy!
 (See the bottom of the page for links to more of my recipes)

 What You'll Need: (makes about 7 tablespoons)